studenttwok/EINK-Picture-Frame/README.md

     stop_carousel - Stop Carousel

 # Future Development
 I create this POC hobby project in my time.
 This program code is imperfect (Naming convention and task scheduling, etc.) and can only be used in production with suitable modification.
 I may improve it when I have more time.
-If you would like to contribute, PR is welcomed.
+If you would like to contribute, PR is welcome.

+Modifications (like buffer size and refresh mode) can be made to support the below Waveshare EPD:

+        "6inch e-Paper HAT(800,600)"
+        "6inch HD e-Paper HAT(1448,1072)"
+        "6inch HD touch e-Paper HAT(1448,1072)"
+        "9.7inch e-Paper HAT(1200,825)"
+        "7.8inch e-Paper HAT(1872,1404)"
+        "10.3inch e-Paper HAT(1872,1404)"

+They have the same communication protocol and the same HAT.

 # Libraries